ozakary/data-C60_ML/dftb-md/README.md

-     dftb_pin.hsd       # Processed and parsed input file created by the DFTB+ software, preferred over dftb_in.hsd to repeat the simulation geom.out.gen       # The initial He@C<sub>60</sub> configuration in the generic format geom.out.xyz       # The initial He@C<sub>60</sub> configuration in the xyz format
+     dftb_pin.hsd       # Processed and parsed input file created by the DFTB+ software, preferred over dftb_in.hsd to repeat the simulation geom.out.gen       # The initial He@C<sub>60</sub> configuration in the generic format geom.out.xyz       # The initial He@C<sub>60</sub> configuration in the xyz format prepare.sh         # Shell script for preparing DFT calculations, not used in DFTB+ simulation createC60xyz.py    # Python script used to create empty C60 structures from the DFTB+ simulation trajectory
 ```

-- Note that if you want to exactly repeat the calculation, you are strongly suggested to remove the `dftb_in.hsd`, and then rename the file `dftb_pin.hsd` as `dftb_in.hsd`.
+- Note that if you want to exactly repeat the calculation, you are strongly suggested to remove the `dftb_in.hsd`, and then rename the file `dftb_pin.hsd` as `dftb_in.hsd`
+- The additional script files `prepare.sh` and `createC60xyz.py` are only used after the DFTB+ simulation has finished

 ### Scripts